 “Given the rarity and complexity of his condition, it’s remarkable to see Walter exceeding expectations!”
 Sarah says.

-An outdoor space like this would benefit children like Walter to participate and grow in confidence, especially when public playgrounds can be unpredictable and challenging.
+Our new Outdoor Sensory Play Area at our Noarlunga clinic will benefit children like Walter to learn, play and develop in a safe space, especially when public playgrounds can be unpredictable and challenging.

-Your gift this Tax Time will help us lock in a phased construction plan in 2026 and ensure this vital space becomes a reality for children like Walter.
+Your donation will help us ensure this vital therapy space becomes a reality for children like Walter to move with confidence and thrive in life.

 Outdoor play equipment